-So here we provide a shopping list of the equipment we feel is the most necessary for any first year architectural student about to start architecture school, and in fact any architectural student for that matter.
+So here we provide a shopping list of the equipment and tools we feel is the most necessary for any architectural student or in fact architect to own and have access to.

 But please note that not all of this needs to be bought at once, it can be built up over time.

 - 101 things I learned in architecture school